ans92/CAPE/README.md

 ```
     python test.py --logpath LOG_DIR
 ```
 where `LOG_DIR` is the directory containing the logs of a model.
+For example, mitstates, utzappos, cgqa.

 ## References